llvm/llvm-lnt/docs/concepts.rst

 don't mactch your needs.

 Any program can submit results data to LNT, and specify any test suite.
-The data format is a simple JSON file, and that file needs to be HTTP POSTed to the submitRun URL.
+The data format is a simple JSON file, and that file needs to be submitted to the server using either the lnt import or submit commands, see :ref:`tools`, or HTTP POSTed to the submitRun URL.

 The most common program to submit data to LNT is the LNT client application itself.
 The ``lnt runtest nt`` command can run the LLVM test suite, and submit data under the NTS test suite.
 Likewise the ``lnt runtest compile`` command can run a set of compile time benchmarks and submit to the Compile test suite.

-Given how simple it is to make your own results and send them to LNT, it is common to not use the LNT client application at all, and just have a custom script run your tests and submit the data to the LNT server.
-Details on how to do this are in :mod:`lnt.testing`